 Making this Thai Curry Chicken on the stove top, only adds another 5-7 minutes of cooking time.
 Either way, you’ll have a super flavorful meal, full of lean protein and healthy veggies on the table in no time flat.

 And the leftovers make for a delicious lunch. 😉

 To keep this lean, I’ve used chicken breast.
 Cut chicken breast into 1 inch chunks.
 Feel free to use boneless, skinless thighs increasing cooking time by 2-3 minutes.
 While this is cooking, I had a small pot of quinoa cooking on the stove.

 There is a little sautéing in the beginning, but after that, it’s basically dump and go.

-Shorter cooking veggies like snow peas, asparagus, bell pepper, etc….
-I add to the instant pot right after the chicken is cooked, cooking on the sauce function for a just a few minutes- keeping them crisp and vibrant.
+Shorter cooking veggies like snow peas, cauliflower, asparagus, bell pepper, etc….
+I add to the instant pot right after the chicken is cooked, cooking on the saute function for a just a few minutes- keeping them crisp and vibrant.

 Serve the fragrant and flavorful Instant Pot Thai Chicken Curry up in bowls with lime, bean sprouts and fresh basil.
 So simple and easy!

 The chicken breast will need a little time to “reabsorb” the moisture it looses when pressure cooked.
 See the recipe notes!
 So I find this is always better, the next day, perfect for meal prep – making ahead for the busy work week.
 Make a batch and keep it in your fridge!